reposense/RepoSense/docs/ug/generatingReports.md

 <box type="info" seamless>

 RepoSense is built to analyze any type of git repo, remote or local.
 It works best when analyzing remote repositories hosted on GitHub, GitLab or BitBucket.
-For other types of repositories, features such as external links might not work properly.
+For other types of repositories, external links are disabled.
 </box>

 <!-- ==================================================================================================== -->